Dr. NIGIST MENGESHA, CEO

 Since 2011, Nega has served as Director of Community Development and Mediation.
 He oversees the FIDEL mediation program, training placing and guiding social and educational mediators in schools with a high concentration of Ethiopian-Israeli students.
 The mediators bridge the cultural gap between parents, school administration and the students.

-SHALEV ARAGE WUVU, DIRECTOR OF LEADERSHIP PROGRAM AND ALUMNI ENGAGEMENT
+SHALEV ARAGE WUVU, DIRECTOR OF THE YOUTH CENTERS & THE LEADERSHIP PROGRAM

 Shalev made aliyah in 1991 at the age of 7 during Operation Solomon after making a six week trek.
 His family settled in the Kiryat Moshe neighborhood in Rechovot.
 After high school, Shalev attended a prestigious pre-army academy prior to enlisting with the paratroopers where he served for 7 years achieving the rank of company commander.